Why is my labia minora larger than my labia majora?

 For most women, these folds are not symmetrical.
 They can be different sizes, lengths, thicknesses, shapes, and even colors.

 However, the labia minora is more sensitive than the protective outer layer of the labia majora.
-If the labia minora is enlarged, it can be irritating—even painful—during intercourse, when wearing tight clothes or performing certain exercises.
+If the labia minora is longer than the labia majora, it can be irritating—even painful—during intercourse, when wearing tight clothes or performing certain exercises.

 Other Potential Problems